 . . .
 While vigorously hyping up the “theory of China's cyber threat,” US steps in expanding its cyber forces and preparing for war are forging ahead at great speed.
 Despite the big cut in military expenditure, the United States plans a five-fold expansion of the Cyber Command establishment, and its spending on cyber security will show a big rise to $17.7 billion in 2014.
 NATO put forward the “Tallinn Manual on International Law Applicable to Cyber Warfare” in March 2013.
 Although this is not an official NATO manual, its viewpoint is precisely the same as the US State Department view, and obviously wants to put a cloak of legality on US cyber warfare.

 As the above examples illustrate, Chinese commentators have not been hesitant to read far-reaching implications into the use of Stuxnet for cyberwarfare attacks.
 Wu Zhenglong, the author of the February 10, 2011 Liberation Army Daily commentary “Stuxnet’s Warning” summarized above, concluded that “Without doubt, ‘Stuxnet’ not only opened a new era in the military cyber defense revolution, but also permanently changed international Internet security.
-Cyberattacks will become one of the most severe non-traditional security (issues) faced by mankind in the new period.
+Cyberattacks will become one of the most severe non-traditional security issues faced by mankind in the new period.
 In order to preserve minimum order in the life and work of mankind, international society has the duty and responsibility to act to formulate the necessary international laws and treaties, rigorously prevent misuse of cyber viruses, and rigorously prevent cyberattacks on civil facilities so that an orderly and controllable international cybersecurity regime can be ensured.”
 Chinese commentators also used the example of Stuxnet to underscore the need for China to tighten its own Internet security procedures.
 A commentary on China Youth On Line (cyol.net), the website of the China Youth Daily, dated March 1, 2013, referred to Stuxnet and then discussed the threat posed by Cisco and other foreign equipment companies whose products to varying degrees contained technical security gaps, noting that Cisco’s VoIP telephone service had a flaw that permitted hackers to implant malicious code and steal the content of telephone conversations.
 The commentary also noted that the data centers of China’s four largest banks and of commercial banks in cities throughout China all used Cisco equipment and that Cisco had over 70 percent of the market for Chinese financial companies.

 Another commentary on Xinhuawang on August 19, 2013, noted that because of security concerns, China would be investigating IBM, Oracle, and EMC.
 Citing the example of the Stuxnet attack on Iran’s nuclear research program, the commentary stated that both before and after Stuxnet there had been other viruses, all of which had utilized the Microsoft Windows operating system.

 Especially in the early months after the discovery and spread of the Stuxnet virus, some Chinese reports took on an alarmist quality.
 In a lengthy discussion of the Stuxnet virus on November 12, 2010, by Hexun Technology, the thrust of the commentary was that Stuxnet posed a major threat to China’s manufacturing industry, which the authors speculated may have been a secondary target of the virus.
 The commentary noted that Siemens was one of the largest foreign suppliers of computers for Chinese industry and that Siemens-developed systems were widely used in many of China’s most important sectors, such as energy, electric power, communications, and transportation.
-It cited a Reference News report from the Xinhua News Agency stating that “In recent days the virus has infected six million computers, affecting nearly one thousand factories and industrial facilities, and the original servers for the attack on China possibly came from the United States.”
+It cited a Reference News report from the Xinhua News Agency stating, “In recent days the virus has infected six million computers, affecting nearly one thousand factories and industrial facilities, and the original servers for the attack on China possibly came from the United States.”